Arithmetic inflection formulae for linear series on hyperelliptic curves: Introduction

 In this paper, the primary situation of interest will be that in which $X$ is {\it hyperelliptic} and $L$ is the line bundle obtained from any multiple of the $g^1_2$ on $X$.
-Relative orientability is then trivial, as the the hyperelliptic projection $\pi: X \ra \mb{P}^1$ is of degree 2 and both $L$ and $K_X$ are pullbacks of line bundles on $\mb{P}^1$.
+Relative orientability over an arbitrary base field is then trivial, as the hyperelliptic projection $\pi: X \ra \mb{P}^1$ is of degree 2 and both $L$ and $K_X$ are pullbacks of line bundles on $\mb{P}^1$.
 Note that when $X=E$ is of genus {\it one}, inflection points of any complete linear series of degree $N$ are in bijection with $N$-torsion points on $E$; so the study of inflection on $X$ generalizes the study of torsion on $E$.
-The analogy between inflection and torsion is itself not new (see, notably, Silverman's study of pluricanonical inflection for hyperelliptic curves over number fields \cite{Si}), though to our knowledge it hasn't been examined systematically through the lens of $\mb{A}^1$-homotopy theory.
+The analogy between inflection and torsion is itself not new (see, e.g., \cite{Si}), though to our knowledge it hasn't been examined systematically through the lens of $\mb{A}^1$-homotopy theory.

+Our strategy for calculating inflection on a given hyperelliptic curve is a two-step process, which involves separately computing contributions arising from the hyperelliptic ramification locus and its complement.
+Roughly speaking, inflection that arises from the ramification locus is constant in moduli, while inflection supported away from the ramification locus varies nontrivially when the underlying (marked) curve moves.
+This in turn leads naturally to what we call {\it inflectionary varieties} associated to any given flat family of linear series on marked hyperelliptic curves, whose points parameterize those inflection points supported away from the ramification locus.
+They are analogues of modular curves $X_1(N)$ that parameterize pairs $((E,0),p)$ of elliptic curves $(E,0)$ together with $N$-torsion points $p \in E[N]$.
+The study of rational points on $X_1(N)$ is a classical and enduring area of inquiry; here we initiate an experimental study of rational points on inflectionary curves derived from Legendre and Weierstrass pencils of elliptic curves.